-“If” is a funny word… If we hadn’t have stopped for lunch, If we had’ve stopped for a swim, If we hadn’t have seen the truck crash.
-If we didn’t stop for dinner the night before.
+“If” is a funny word… If we hadn’t have stopped for lunch, If we had stopped for a swim, If we hadn’t have seen the truck crash.
+What if we didn’t stop for dinner the night before.

 We woke up the next morning and spent half the day just doing…well nothing really.
 A Kiwi/ Aussie team in a tiny, little Fiat were having problems so we just all sat around, getting to know each other.
 Imagine this: A beautiful, big, unknown city to explore and we sat in a car park, being chased by the sun and playing cards.
 It was a great morning, but the decision was made and we had to dump the boys and head towards the Kazakhstan border.

 Now up to now we have had absolutely no problems with the police or military.
 Actually quite the opposite: they have been extremely curious and absolutely hospitable to us at all times.
 We had had so many warnings about them and had made it so far thinking that people had given us the wrong information.